AshishKakialia/blog_schema/README.md

 Configuration
 ### Configure email settings in settings.py for sharing blogs via email.

-Create .env file and create 'DJANGO_SECRET_KEY', 'EMAIL_HOST_USER' and 'EMAIL_HOST_PASSWORD' variables where 'EMAIL_HOST_USER' set your email id  and 'EMAIL_HOST_PASSWORD' enter your app password, needs to be defined.
+Create .env file and create'EMAIL_HOST_USER' and 'EMAIL_HOST_PASSWORD' variables where 'EMAIL_HOST_USER' set your email id  and 'EMAIL_HOST_PASSWORD' enter your app password.